Lohetapja/intel-router/README.md

 ## Quick Start (Step-by-step)

-This is a small CLI tool.
+This is a small, offline CLI tool.
 You put indicators into `intel.json`, run the script, and it writes `report.json`.

 ### 1) Download the project
 - Click **Code → Download ZIP** on GitHub